If you are hosting your Octopus Server yourself, these are the minimum requirements.

-Octopus Server will run on "Windows Server Core”; however, the easiest installation path is to use "Windows Server with a GUI" and run our installation wizard.
-If you want to use "Windows Server Core" you will need to add some missing Windows Features and configure Octopus server yourself.
+Octopus Server will run on Windows Server (Core) without the Desktop experience.
+However, the easiest installation path is to use “Server with Desktop Experience” which has a GUI and supports running our installation wizard.
+If you want to use Windows Server Core, you will need to add some missing Windows Features and configure the Octopus Server yourself.

 Learn about automating installation.

 Octopus Server will run on client/desktop versions of Windows, such as Windows 7 and Windows 10.
 This can be an easy way to trial Octopus Server; however, we do not support Octopus Server for production workloads unless it is hosted on a server operating system.

 Octopus Server in Container

 From Octopus 2020.6, we publish